3q5i/artix-install/README.md

 - Keyboard layout, locale, timezone
 - Audio via PipeWire for desktop environments(note: KDE Plasma audio can be finicky)
 - doas or sudo
+- also it lets you choose between xlibre and xorg
 - WiFi (carries your live session connection into the install)
-- Optional DE/WM(note that I ship with the base verison of these but iam considering shipping riced versions of these): Cosmic(perfomance issues), KDE Plasma, XFCE, LXQt, Hyprland, Moksha ///the following wms dont configure audio to reduce bloat: i3, XMonad, ,Icewm, Fluxbox or CLI-only
+- Optional DE/WM(note that I ship with the base verison of these but iam considering shipping riced versions of these): Cosmic(perfomance issues), KDE Plasma, XFCE, LXQt, Hyprland, Moksha ///the following wms dont configure audio: i3, XMonad, ,Icewm, Fluxbox or CLI-only

 ## Usage
 Boot the Artix live ISO(please use the weekly release the stable one is broken), connect to wifi via nmtui, then run the following command as root